-Benjamin Meller is the Program Manager of Technology Operations for the MGH Center for TeleHealth.
-Benji is responsible for managing the telemedicine technologies used at MGH and ensuring they fit within the hospital’s existing clinical workflows.
-Benji has an academic background in clinical psychology and spent five years in various research and administrative positions in the Department of Psychiatry before joining the TeleHealth team.
+Benjamin Meller is responsible for managing the telemedicine technologies used at MGH and ensuring they fit within the hospital’s existing clinical workflows.
+Benji spent five years in various research and administrative positions in the Department of Psychiatry before joining the TeleHealth team.
 He has always been a technology enthusiast and thoroughly enjoys integrating cutting-edge technologies with real-world clinical practice.

-Mike Sullivan is the MGH Center for TeleHealth Engineer, providing technical support for Virtual Visits and Virtual Consults.
+Mike Sullivan provides technical support for Virtual Visits and Virtual Consults.
 Prior to joining MGH TeleHealth, Mike supported the North Shore Medical Center as a member of their Help Desk.
 Mike also spent 20 years in Radio Broadcasting as a Producer, Studio Engineer, IT Tech and On-Air Talent.

-Daniel Miller is the Senior Financial Analyst for MGPO Budget and Financial Planning who is responsible for the financial management and analysis, report and database development, and budget preparation for the MGPO/MGH Center for TeleHealth.
+Daniel Miller is responsible for the financial management and analysis, report and database development, and budget preparation for the MGPO/MGH Center for TeleHealth.
 His professional experience includes service as Budget Analyst for the Tufts University Finance Division and Massachusetts House Ways and Means Committee, respectively.
 Daniel earned a Bachelor of Science degree in Finance from Providence College.

 Deborah Ritorze is the Staff Assistant for the MGH Center for TeleHealth.
-Prior to joining MGH, Debbie worked in the healthcare insurance space for over twenty years specializing in Account Management in the commercial and government program sectors.
-She earned her Masters in Business Administration degree from Boston University.
+Prior to joining the TeleHealth Team, Debbie’s professional experience was in Business Development/Account Management in the healthcare insurance space for both the commercial & government program sectors.
+Her career focus has been on expanding healthcare access through education and innovation.
+She earned her Masters in Business Administration from Boston University.